Lambda-IT/parlamentsdienste-components/docs/stories/angular-project-setup.md

     - install the core library first
     - install the angular wrapper library

-3. To add fonts and icons add these two objects to the `angular.json` assets array:
+3. To add fonts and icons add this objectsto the `angular.json` assets array:

     ```json
         "assets": [